AI Act ›

 We will have a look at some of these technologies below.

-Machine learning is when AI learns from data.
+Machine learning is when AI system learns from data.
 It finds patterns in the data and uses this knowledge to make predictions or decisions without being explicitly programmed for specific outcomes.

 Example: A spam filter that improves by analysing previous emails.